 On April 6, 2022, the City published the Draft Housing Element for public review.
 The 30-day public review period ended on May 6, 2022.
 During the review period, the City received 20 public comment letters.
 Comments reflected a broad range of sentiments including support for housing generally and the Draft Housing Element, a desire for the Draft Housing Element to articulate methods to greatly expand the supply of housing and tenant protections, concern about the future of existing very low density neighborhoods, and worry that future growth would strain the City's transportation infrastructure and available water supplies.
 On April 26 and May 3, 2022, the Planning Commission held public hearings and provided input on the Draft.
 On May 23, 2022, the City Council held a public hearing to consider the public comments and provide staff with input and direction.
 On November 7, 2022, the City Council held a study session to discuss HCD's first review letter and receive public comments.
-Following an update to the Housing Element to address HCD comments, public comments and City Council direction, the Revised Draft Housing Element was published for public review on December 30, 2022 [to January 10, 2023 for the mandated 7-day public comment period.](#)
+Following an update to the Housing Element to address HCD comments, public comments and City Council direction, the Revised Draft Housing Element was published for public review on December 30, 2022 to January 10, 2023 for the mandated 7-day public comment period.

-[The revised draft was reviewed by the Planning Commission at a public hearing on January 12, 2023 and adopted by the City Council on January 24, 2023, to affirmatively further fair housing and accommodate the City's 7,015-unit Regional Housing Needs Allocation \(RHNA\) for the 2023-2031 Housing Element cycle.
+The Revised Draft was reviewed by the Planning Commission at a public hearing on January 12, 2023 and adopted by the City Council on January 24, 2023, to affirmatively further fair housing and accommodate the City's Regional Housing Needs Allocation (RHNA) of 7,015 units for the 2023-2031 Housing Element cycle.
 The Adopted Housing Element was submitted to HCD on January 27, 2023.
 HCD completed their review of the City's Adopted Housing Element and provided written comments to the City on March 27, 2023.
-The City Council held study sessions on April 17, 2023 and June 5, 2023 to consider public comments and provide staff with input on direction on how to update the Housing Element in response to HCD's comments.
-The third Revised Draft Housing Element was published for public review on July 26, 2023.](#)